-Where some of our recognition programs have struggled to get off the ground, this one was more or less immediately embraced by the entire administrative team.
+Where some of our recognition programs have struggled to get off the ground, this one was more or less immediately embraced by our team.
 You can chalk it up to the simplicity, the warm-and-fuzzy-element, or the fact that it’s just a little bit quirky and weird.

-Whatever the cause, it’s been a highly popular program at virtually no cost—and it’s contributed noticeably to what was already a strong, positive company culture.
+Whatever the cause, it’s been a highly popular program whose total cost to the company has been about the same as a Big Mac with fries—and it’s contributed noticeably to what was already a strong, positive company culture.

 The program doesn’t replace other forms of recognition, like performance bonuses or merit-based compensation.
-However, it fills an important niche of cheap, everyday validation.
+What it does do is fill the important niche of cheap, everyday validation.
 Sometimes, you just need an atta boy.

 Our Core Values

-These are the core values we live by at Home Care Pulse.
-We hire, fire, recognize, and reward based upon these principles.
+Building culture isn’t much use without values or principles to lay the framework for the kind of culture you want.
+These are the core values we live by at Home Care Pulse; we hire, fire, recognize, and reward by them.

 Service Minded – A can-do attitude.
 Generous with our time.
 Selfless.